Intro into Community Plugins

 To install a community plugin, you need to build it using the Velox tool.
 The Velox tool is a CLI tool that can be used to build RoadRunner with plugins.
 You can find more information about the Velox tool in the Customization section.

-Here is the list of the community plugins that are available:
+Here is a list of community plugins that are available:

 SendRemoteFile